Mindset & Philosophy · Mind

 What is a life audit?

-A life audit is a structured review of your whole life, typically scored across defined areas like Mind, Body, Career, Wealth, Social, Home, and Leisure, designed to surface where reality has drifted from intention.
-Unlike a resolution (which starts from aspiration), an audit starts from evidence: you rate each area, justify the rating with recent behavior, identify the weakest area, and build a time-boxed plan around that single bottleneck.
+A life audit is a structured review of your whole life, usually scored across areas like Mind, Body, Career, Wealth, Social, Home, and Leisure, built to show you where reality has drifted from what you intended.
+Unlike a resolution, which starts from what you wish were true, an audit starts from evidence: you score each area, back the score up with recent behavior, find the weakest one, and build a time-boxed plan around it.

 How do you do a life audit step by step?

-Four steps, one afternoon: (1) Score each of seven pillars 1 to 10, gut-first.
-(2) Pressure-test each score with three evidence questions per pillar, covering recent behavior, trajectory, and what a 10 would look like.
-(3) Identify the single bottleneck pillar, the one whose weakness leaks into the others.
-(4) Convert it into a 90-day roadmap: at most three goals, each with recurring calendar time and a weekly review to catch drift.
+Four steps, one afternoon.
+Score each of seven areas 1 to 10, going with your gut.
+Pressure-test each score with three questions per area covering recent behavior, trajectory, and what a 10 would actually look like.
+Find the single bottleneck area, the one whose weakness is leaking into the rest.
+Turn it into a 90-day roadmap: at most three goals, each with recurring time on the calendar and a weekly check-in to catch drift early.

 What questions should I ask in a life audit?

-Ask three per life area: What did I actually do here in the last 30 days (evidence)?
-Is this area trending up, flat, or down over six months (trajectory)?
-What would a 9 or 10 concretely look like (target)?
-Behavior-based questions matter because self-ratings made from mood are unreliable.
-Anchoring each score to recent, checkable actions is what turns a feelings survey into an audit.
+Ask three per area of life: what did I actually do here in the last 30 days?
+Is this area trending up, flat, or down over the last six months?
+What would a 9 or 10 concretely look like?
+The behavior-based part matters because scoring yourself on mood alone is unreliable.
+Tying each score to something recent and checkable is what turns a feelings survey into an actual audit.

 How often should you do a life audit?

-Quarterly is the sweet spot.
-Annually is too slow, because twelve months of drift is expensive to unwind.
-Weekly is too noisy, because pillar-level change doesn't happen in seven days, so you'd be reacting to mood.
-A 90-day cadence matches the horizon over which a focused effort produces measurable movement in one pillar, and it makes each audit a before/after measurement of the last roadmap.
+Quarterly hits the sweet spot.
+Once a year is too slow, because twelve months of drift is expensive to undo.
+Once a week is too noisy, since real change at the pillar level doesn't happen in seven days, so you'd just be reacting to mood swings.
+A 90-day cycle roughly matches how long focused effort takes to produce a measurable shift in one area, and it turns every audit into a before-and-after check on the last roadmap.

 What's the difference between a life audit and a wheel of life?

-The wheel of life is a visualization format: scores drawn as spokes on a circle so imbalance is visible at a glance.
-A life audit is the fuller protocol around it, covering evidence-checked scoring, bottleneck analysis, and conversion into a scheduled plan.
-A wheel without the follow-through steps is a diagram.
-The audit is what makes the diagram change anything.
+The wheel of life is a way of visualizing scores, spokes on a circle, so imbalance jumps out at a glance.
+A life audit is the fuller process around it: evidence-checked scoring, bottleneck analysis, and turning the findings into a scheduled plan.
+A wheel without the follow-through is just a diagram.
+The audit is what makes the diagram actually change something.